LeviSchuck/levischuck.com/links.markdown

      became a fond language for me.
 It is a __purely functional__ language.
      This requires a huge mind shift to use effectively.
      I feel this language has really helped me think as a software developer.
++ [ClojureScript](https://github.com/clojure/clojurescript) Compiles Clojure to JavaScript.
+     It is really cool since I can do Go-like CSP, and with Facebook's react, make fast, dependable UIs that do not leak.
+Unfortunately, the JS that is emitted is quite fat.

 ## Interested but have not used
 + [Ceylon](http://ceylon-lang.org) Redhat's recently relased language for the web.